pod32g/simple-logger/README.md

 - Context-aware logging helpers to pull request-scoped metadata from `context.Context`.
 - Configurable sampling controls to keep noisy hot paths under control.
 - Hooks and multi-sink outputs for forwarding logs to additional destinations.
+- Optional asynchronous mode with configurable buffers and drop policies.

 ## Installation